TelepathicGrunt/UltraAmplifiedDimension-Forge/README.txt

     Major Change:
 ·Ported to 1.15.1!
 Celebration time!
 ·This mod is now renamed from Ultra Amplified Mod to Ultra Amplified Dimension !
-·The Ultra Amplified Dimension in worlds made in 1.14.4 will not break when opened in 1.15.1.
-I added data fixers to maintain compatibility even with the renaming of the mod and all the biome renaming I did for my dimension.

 	Config:
 ·Lowered the default maximum Y value for terrain gen to 245 from 248.
 This is to help prevent floating flat lands with no trees because it is too high for tree to spawn.